 Mount as removable drive - mapped drive will appear as a removable drive and it will be visible only to users of the local system.

 There are some differences of how Windows handle network drives and removable drives.
 It sends less requests to network drive.
 Windows is also more tolerant to delays when network drive is used.
 So, the Network Drive type is recommended.

 Mount as read-only media - mount Amazon S3 Bucket in a read-only mode.

 Default Storage Class - allows you to select which storage class will be automatically applied to files you upload via TntDrive.
 The following storage types are supported for now:

 - STANDARD_IA - Standard Infrequent Access storage class (cheaper than Standard but has some limitations, see AWS website for more details).

-Enable Amazon S3 Transfer Acceleration - an Amazon S3 feature that allows you to upload your files up to the 500% faster, based on the distributed AWS edge network.
+Enable Transfer Acceleration - an Amazon S3 feature that allows you to upload your files up to the 500% faster, based on the distributed AWS edge network.
 Click here to learn more about this feature and how to enable it on a bucket level.
 If this option is enabled and Transfer Acceleration is enabled on a bucket level, TntDrive will use accelerated endpoint to upload your files.